+Figure 40+: Industrial (access) network

+…

 Shared wireless access network

 A shared wireless access network leverages the same access network infrastructure for multiple separate services, each with its own access router and its own subscription service.
 It isolates each of the connected terminals to block direct terminal-to-terminal communication and enforces that all communication passes through the access router, providing enhanced capabilities for subscriber-specific services and centralized policy enforcement and accounting.